EHR icon

 • Support the workforce.
 Automation eases the burden of manual reporting and reveals patterns that enable leaders and staff to prioritize safety improvement efforts.

 • Inform state health care policy.
 Data from the pilot will open a unique window into patient safety outcomes, risks, and trends not currently available.
-The pilot also includes an economic impact analysis that will measure cost savings to the state.
+The pilot also includes an economic impact analysis that will measure cost savings.